 Summertime heralds the best in music from around the world, so get ready for great things when visiting Paris in June or Paris in July.
 For the last 35 years on the 21st June, it’s not only the longest day of the year but the noisiest.
 The fête de la musique is a pretty big deal in the whole of France, but particularly in Paris, with big-name concerts, live bands, amateur musicians and street performers on every corner.
 Stages spring up all over the city but your best bet is to head to either the Jardin des Tuileries, the Petit Palais, the Institut du Monde Arabe, the Louvre or the Jardin du Luxembourg for guaranteed entertainment.

 If you fancy something traditional, from June to September during Opera en plein air, a well-known traditional opera is performed in the most beautiful heritage sites across the city.
 It’s worth reserving your place in advance as these shows get booked up.
 Feel like a day trip?
 Head to the Palace of Versailles where there’s the Fountains Night Show and the Royal Serenade in the Hall of Mirrors.
 Exploring the grounds on a balmy summer’s evening whilst fountains and water features are illuminated with beautiful lighting effects and music is what a magical Parisian night is all about.
 Jazz fans should check out the Paris Jazz festival from 30th June.
 These are a series of free live jazz concerts held every Saturday and Sunday until the 22nd July in the Parc Floral de Paris.
-Pack a picnic and crack open a bottle of wine whilst enjoying the smooth jazz melodies in a verdant and floral setting… bliss.
-If these dates don’t suit, try Jazz à Saint-Germain-des-Prés festival which runs from 24th May to 4th June in the Quartier Saint-Germain-des-Prés or alternatively Musicora 2018 at the La Grande Halle de La Villette - here you’ll find France’s biggest display of musical instruments.
+Pack a picnic and crack open a bottle of wine whilst enjoying the smooth jazz melodies in a verdant and floral setting.
+If these dates don’t suit, try Jazz à Saint-Germain-des-Prés festival which runs from 24th May to 4th June in Saint-Germain-des-Prés neighbourhood, or alternatively Musicora 2018 at the La Grande Halle de La Villette - here you’ll find France’s biggest display of musical instruments.

 It can be pretty difficult to get tickets to the French Open (as it is with any major competitive sports championship), but there are a few tricks.
 The first is to grab evening tickets on the day.
 These allow you into the courts from 5pm, once most fans have had their fill.
 The second is on finals day you can purchase a €25 ticket (€12 for under 20 years-old) that will get you into Finals Gentlemen's Legends' Trophy (where celebrities come out of retirement to play a round of comedy doubles) on the main courts.
 This will also grant you access to the grounds to watch the men's final via the big screens - the atmosphere is electric.

 Summer is the perfect time of year to lap up Paris for all it’s worth.
 Walk along Canal St Martin and find a sweet spot to sit and share a bottle of wine as time drifts by.
-Shop the summer sales with up to 70% off in Beaugrenelle Paris or head to one of the many exhibitions across the city.
+Make the most of shopping in Paris at this time of year with summer sales, or head to one of the many exhibitions across the city.
 Choose from displays at the Centre Pompidou, Musée du Louvre, Petit Palais and many more.